kdeldycke/kevin-deldycke-blog/content/posts/git-invalid-date-format.md

 As you can see it sets the dates further in time (100000000 seconds after epoch).

-And you know why this works ?
+And you know why this works?
 Because recent version of [Git don't allow dates with less than 9 digits](http://stackoverflow.com/a/5093714/487610).

 That was not excepted, but it allowed me to proceed in my repository migration.